 Dashi Inari Kaiboku

-If you are a fan of Inari Sushi, then this is a must-go place!
-If you have never tried it then we can guarantee you will love it.
-It is sushi rice that is stuffed inside seasoned deep-fried tofu that has been cooked in dashi (broth.)
-The broth used here is sweet yet very light and delicious.
-It is more of a light snack to have before or after a meal.
-Just as a warning, the store is extremely popular and can be sold out by 14:00!
+If you are a fan of Inari Sushi, Dashi Inari Kaiboku in Nihonbashi is a must-visit.
+If you’ve never tried it, you’re in for a treat.
+Inari Sushi consists of sushi rice stuffed inside seasoned deep-fried tofu cooked in dashi (broth).
+The broth here is sweet yet light and delicious, making it a perfect light snack before or after a meal.
+The store is extremely popular and can sell out by 14:00!

 Find out more about Dashi Inari Kaiboku here on Google maps.